jm33-m0/vim_dotfiles/README.md

 ### c/cpp

-- use `:YcmGenerateConfig` in your project, to enable autocompletion (requires `Makefile`), check YCM's doc for details
+- use `:YcmGenerateConfig` in your project, to enable autocompletion and other features provided by YCM (requires `Makefile`), check [YCM's doc](https://valloric.github.io/YouCompleteMe/#c-family-semantic-completion) for details
-- when browsing code from a large project such as linux kernel, use [cscope](http://cscope.sourceforge.net/cscope_vim_tutorial.html) for navigation
+- when browsing code of a large project such as linux kernel, use [cscope](http://cscope.sourceforge.net/cscope_vim_tutorial.html) for navigation
+- cscope can be installed via `apt install cscope`, you can read it doc [here](http://cscope.sourceforge.net/cscope_maps.vim)

 ## features